Tardieu Scale

 Download Tardieu Scale to measure spasticity.

-How does this Modified Tardieu Scale work?
+How does this Tardieu Scale work?

-Step 2: Examination of muscle groups
+Step 2: Identify muscle groups

-Step 4: Measurement and grading
+Step 4: Measure and grade

-Step 5: Recording and interpretation
+Step 5: Record and interpret

-Assessment Purposes
+Assessment purposes

 The scale provides a systematic and objective measurement of muscle reaction to passive movement, offering clinicians insights into the severity of spasticity and its impact on functional mobility.